congatudo/stuff/docs/install-valetudo.md

   ...
 },
 ```
-### 5. After that, you can build the binary file, as a root user:
+### 5. After that, you can build the binary file on your local machine
 ```
-sudo su -
-cd <path-to-Valetudo folder>
+$ cd backend
-npm run build
+$ npm run build
 ```

-### 6. You should copy now the new valetudo binary file generated and the config file to a rooted conga
+### 6. You should copy now the new Valetudo binary file generated and the config file on your local machine to a rooted conga
 ```
 scp ./build/armv7/valetudo root@<your pc ip>:<path>  #In conga 3090 this path could be /mnt/UDISK/ or similar directory you created i.e. mkdir /mnt/UDISK/valetudo
 scp /tmp/valetudo_config.json root@<your pc ip>:<path>  #In conga 3090 this path could be /mnt/UDISK/ or similar directory you created i.e. mkdir /mnt/UDISK/valetudo
 ```
-### 7. Create a script file to export the enviroment variable and run the server at boot
+### 7. Create a script file to export the enviroment variable and run the server at boot in your robot
 ```
-ssh root@<your pc ip>
+ssh root@<your conga ip>
 vi /etc/init.d/valetudo
 ```